-Consideration should also be made for installing sidewalks along Route 2 towards Bangor, connecting the High School to New Boston Road or Bog Road.
+Consideration should also be made for installing sidewalks along Route 2 towards Bangor, connecting the high school to New Boston Road or Bog Road.
 Within one-half mile of Hermon Corner there are three apartment/housing complexes, plus an elementary school and a high school.
 In efforts to create a safer more walkable community, the town is open to further investigation and investment in sidewalk facilities.

-F.8.5 Posting of Local Roads
+F.7.5 Posting of Local Roads

 The Town of Hermon does post its road each season in accordance with State Law on postings.
-Town should develop and adopt its own road posting ordinance.
+The Town has developed and adopted its own road posting ordinance.

-F.8.6 Turning Lanes and Paved Shoulders
+F.7.6 Turning Lanes and Paved Shoulders